nastavnjc/shadowsocks-doc/install-shadowsoks-proxy-server-and-client.md

 Before we start shahdowsocks on our server, let’s create a new file and put the following configuration contents in it that contains your hostname or server IP (IPv4/IPv6) , server port number, local port number, a password used to encrypt transfer, connection timeout and and encryption method like “aes-256-cfb”, “bf-cfb”, “des-cfb” or “rc4”, etc. the default encryption method used is table, which is not secure so we will be using 'aes-256-cfb' which is recommended.

-So, run the below command to open a new file using your command line editor and put the following configuration parameters in it.
+Run the below command to open a new file using your command line editor and put the following configuration parameters in it.

     sudo vim /etc/shadowsocks.json